SCEPTRE

 This diagram is a high-level depiction of a typical SCEPTRE experiment deployed by phēnix.
 It abstracts away any hardware and some networking details (physical and virtual) to present a simplified view of the experiment construct.

 The large grey boxes represent a conceptual partition of the experiment layout.
-The 2 partitions are
+The two partitions are

 1. Simulation